Fleckism/SecurityPlus/SecurityPlus/9C Secure Wireless Infrastructure.md

 A quick response (QR) code is a barcode standard for encoding arbitrary alphanumeric or binary strings within a square block pattern.
 The codes can be scanned using any type of digital camera.
 # OPEN AUTHENTICATION AND CAPTIVE PORTALS

 Selecting open authentication means that the client is not required to authenticate.
 This mode would be used on a public [[WAP]] (or "hotspot").
 In WPA2, this also means that data sent over the link is unencrypted.
 Open authentication may be combined with a secondary authentication mechanism managed via a browser.
 When the client associates with the open hotspot and launches the browser, the client is redirected to a captive portal or splash page.
-This will allow the client to authenticate to the hotspot provider's network (over HTTPS, so the login is secure).
+This will allow the client to authenticate to the hotspot provider's network (over Hyper Text Transfer ProtocolTTPs]]S, so the login is secure).
 The portal may also be designed to enforce terms and conditions and/or take payment to access the Wi-Fi service.

-When using open wireless, users must ensure they send confidential web data only over HTTPS connections and only use email, VoIP, IM, and file transfer services with [[SSL/TLS]] enabled.
+When using open wireless, users must ensure they send confidential web data only over Hyper Text Transfer ProtocolTTPs]]S connections and only use email, VoIP, IM, and file transfer services with [[SSL/TLS]] enabled.
 Another option is for the user to join a Virtual Private Network ([[VPN]]).
 The user would associate with the open hotspot then start the VPN connection. **This creates an encrypted "tunnel" between the user's computer and the VPN server.** This allows the user to browse the web or connect to email services without anyone eavesdropping on the open Wi-Fi network being able to intercept those communications.
 The VPN could be provided by the user's company or they could use a third-party VPN service provider.
 Of course, if using a third party, the user needs to be able to trust them implicitly.
 The VPN must use certificate-based tunneling to set up the "inner" authentication method.

 WPA3 can implement a mode called Wi-Fi Enhanced Open, which uses opportunistic wireless encryption ([[OWE]]).
 OWE uses the **Dragonfly handshake to agree with ephemeral session keys on joining the network.** This means that one station cannot sniff the traffic from another station, because they are using different session keys.
 There is still no authentication of the access point, however.